Condo Storage Service¶

 Berkeley Research Computing (BRC) offers a Condo Storage service for researchers who are Savio Condo Cluster contributors and need additional persistent storage to hold their data sets while using the Savio cluster.
-Researchers pay a one-time upfront cost for this storage, which is available in 42 TB increments at a cost of $6210 each (plus sales tax), with a typical initial purchase of 84 TB for $12.4K (plus tax).
+Researchers pay a one-time upfront cost for this storage, which is available in 112 TB increments at a cost of $5,750 each (plus sales tax) (price subject to change due to supply chain issues).
 The storage is maintained by BRC for a 5-year period thereafter at no additional cost to the researcher.
 Please feel free to contact us with your questions about this offering.

 By default, each user on Savio is entitled to a 10 GB home directory which receives regular backups; in addition, each Condo-using research group receives up to 200 GB of project space to hold research specific application software shared among the group's users.
 All users also have access to the large Savio high performance scratch filesystem for working with non-persistent data.

 This Condo Storage service supplements the above offerings.
 It is intended to provide a cost-effective, persistent storage solution for users or research groups that need to import and store large data sets over a long period of time to support their use of Savio.
 (Note that data stored in Condo Storage should be copied to scratch when actually carrying out your compute.)